Gouda, South Holland: History

 Great fires in 1361 and 1438 destroyed the city.
-In 1572, the city was occupied by Les Gueux (Dutch rebels against the Spanish King) who also committed arson and destruction.
+In 1572, the city was occupied by les Gueux (Dutch rebels against the Spanish King) who also committed arson and destruction.
 In 1577 the demolition of Castle Gouda began.

-In 1551 was founded the oldest still-functioning inn De Zalm, located on Markt 34, near the historic Waag building.
+1551 marked the founding of the oldest still-functioning inn, De Zalm, located on Markt 34, near the historic Waag building.

 In 1574, 1625, 1636, and 1673, Gouda suffered from deadly plague epidemics, of which the last one was the most severe: 2995 persons died, constituting 20% of its population.

 In the last quarter of the 16th century, Gouda had serious economic problems.
 It recovered in the first half of the 17th century and even prospered between 1665 and 1672.
-However, its economy collapsed again when war broke out in 1672 and the plague decimated the city in 1673, even affecting the pipe industry.
+However, its economy collapsed again when the Franco-Dutch War broke out in 1672 and the plague decimated the city in 1673, even affecting the pipe industry.
 After 1700, Gouda enjoyed a period of progress and prosperity until 1730.
 Then another recession followed, resulting in a long period of decline that lasted well into the 19th century.
-Gouda was one of the poorest cities in the country during that period: the terms "Goudaner" and "beggar" were considered synonymous.
+Gouda was one of the poorest cities in the Netherlands during that period: the terms "Goudaner" and "beggar" were considered synonymous.

 Starting in 1830, demolition of the city walls began.
 The last city gate was torn down in 1854.
-Only from the second half of the 19th century onward did Gouda start to profit from an improved economic condition.
-New companies, such as Stearine Kaarsenfabriek (Stearine Candle Factory) and Machinale Garenspinnerij (Mechanized Yarn Spinnery), acted as the impetus to its economy.
-In 1855, the railway Gouda-Utrecht began to operate.
+Only from the second half of the 19th century onward did Gouda start to profit from improved economic conditions.
+New companies, such as Stearine Kaarsenfabriek (Stearine Candle Factory) and Machinale Garenspinnerij (Mechanized Yarn Spinnery), gave impetus to its economy.
+In 1855, the Gouda-Utrecht railway began operations.
 At the beginning of the 20th century, large-scale development began, extending the city beyond its moats.
 First the new neighbourhoods Korte Akkeren, Kort Haarlem and Kadebuurt were built, followed by Oosterwei, Bloemendaal, Goverwelle and Westergouwe after World War II.

 From 1940 on, back-filling of the city moats and city-canals, the grachten, began: the Nieuwehaven, Raam, Naaierstraat, and Achter de Vismarkt.
 However, because of protests from city dwellers and revised policies of city planners, Gouda did not continue back-filling moats and city-canals, now considered historically valuable.
-In 1944, the railway station was damaged during an Allied bombardment, killing 8 and wounding 10 persons.
+In 1944, the railway station was damaged during an Allied bombardment which killed eight and wounded ten persons.
 This bombardment was intended to destroy the railroad connecting The Hague and Rotterdam to Utrecht.

 After the war, the city started to expand and nearly tripled in size.
 New neighbourhoods, such as Gouda-Oost, Bloemendaal and Goverwelle were built.
-Over the last years there has been a shift from expanding the city towards urban renewal and gentrification.
+In recent years there has been a shift from expanding the city towards urban renewal and gentrification.